mattgodbolt/cppcon-2025-some-assembly-required/libraries.md

 Now, we'll get to the ease of accessing libraries in a second, but first, let's talk about the amazing library that ships with every C++ compiler - the Standard Template Library.

-## Boost

-What do all these STL components have in common?
-_list of boost things_

-All via Boost.

-STORY OF BOOST HERE; gateway to the STL.
-Also plenty of useful tools and libraries, some which will make it to the STL I'm sure.

-BEMAN HERE?
-How it fits in

-## Other parts

-- ranges
-- fmt
-- date

-## What else?!

-- abseil
-- folly
-- poco
-- Qt
-- nlohmann/json, RapidJSON
-- Dear ImGui
-- eigen
-- gtest/catch2/doctest
-- flux
-- hana's stuff coro, ctre

-## subconclusion

-C++ has a large set of pieces that work together.
-The ABI, while contentious, does help us keep those pieces working together.

 ---

 ## <span data-id="ST">ST</span><span data-id="epanov" style="font-size: 0px">epanov and </span><span data-id="L">L</span><span data-id="ee" style="font-size: 0px">ee<span>